4 ways to communicate FAFSA 2025 changes to families

-Email announcements
+1. Email announcements

-Portal posts
+2. Portal posts

 Posts in your CampusESP portal are the place to go more in-depth with FAFSA updates.
-Tarleton State University published their post to all families to ensure they were not just aware of the soft launch, but understood the next steps that might impact their student’s financial aid awards.
+Tarleton State University published a post to all families to ensure they were not just aware of the soft launch, but understood the next steps that might impact their student’s financial aid awards.

-While clear article is always helpful, posts are also places you can embed videos or infographics to give parents different ways to grasp complex information.
+While a clear article is always helpful, posts are also places you can embed videos or infographics to give parents different ways to grasp complex information.
 You can also rely on CampusESPs content specialist team to help share critical information — our Global Content is available to all customers for use in their portals.

-Ad campaigns
+3. Ad campaigns

 Campaigns are visible on the parent portal for an extended period of time and can be targeted to specific communities (a feature in CampusESP that allows admins to create groups of parents that can receive targeted information).
-Set up your campaigns to address where a family in in their submission process, and to remove the ad campaign when the submission has been received.
+Set up your campaigns to address where a family is in their submission process, and to remove the ad campaign when the submission has been received.

 Text messages have open rates of up to 98%, which makes SMS one of the best ways to spread the word about important FAFSA information and how it may impact families.
 St. Mary’s University texted parents to invite them to helpful virtual webinars where they could get information on FAFSA changes, ensuring parents would participate and get their questions answered.